Pomona, California 91767

 Property is new construction or fully renovated.

-Located in the Lincoln Park Historic District, this property is eligible for the Mills Act, offering homeowners substantial property tax savings in exchange for preserving the home's historic character.
+Located in the prestigious Lincoln Park Historic District, this 1923 Spanish-style home may be eligible for the Mills Act, providing substantial property tax savings for the owner.

-The home features significant recent capital improvements, including updated copper and Pex plumbing (2024), new pool equipment (2024), and a newer roof (2018), mitigating the typical maintenance risks of a century-old property.
+The property boasts significant recent infrastructure improvements, including updated copper and PEX plumbing (2024), new pool equipment (2024), and a newer roof (2018), reducing immediate capital expenditure.

 Living area discrepancy between mls listing and other public or private record. mls listing living area = 2207, other record living area = 2007.

-The local public schools assigned to this address have lower-to-average ratings (ranging from 3 to 5), which may be a drawback for families prioritizing high-performing educational districts.
+The local public schools carry lower-to-average ratings (ranging from 3 to 5), which may be a drawback for families prioritizing high-performing educational districts.

 Unique opportunity to own a charming Spanish-style home located in the coveted Lincoln Park Historic District!
-This spacious property offers so many amazing features.
-Upon entering, you'll first notice the inviting living room, which features crown molding, timeless vintage lighting, and a decorative fireplace.
-A formal dining room follows.
-Both spaces showcase beautiful built-ins, hardwood floors, a gorgeous, upgraded kitchen, a spacious breakfast area, an oversized butler’s pantry for added convenience or use as a hobby room, 3 large bedrooms, a cozy sunroom with brick flooring, and a comfortable den.
-Both the sunroom and den have open views of the gorgeous pool with a waterfall.
-Upstairs, you’ll find an expansive loft—perfect for a game room, theater, or flexible living space.
-Additional highlights include an indoor laundry room, 2 bathrooms with deco-style tile, central heat and air, ceiling fans and recessed lighting throughout, and a whole house fan.
-Recent upgrades include a roof replacement (2018), a newer water heater (2019), updated copper and Pex plumbing (2024), new pool equipment (2024), a new garage door (2025), and new laminate wood flooring in the den, loft, and staircase.
-Enjoy outdoor living with a relaxing pool and jacuzzi, a backyard shed usable as a playhouse, greenhouse, or additional storage, plus a deep detached garage with a workspace in the rear that has great potential for ADU conversion (buyer to verify with the city) and a driveway gate for privacy.
-This property has it all: beauty and function, whether for entertaining or for enjoying your home as a private retreat or workspace.
-Centrally located from Lincoln Park on a prime street centrally located within the historic district, this home is eligible for the Mills Act tax credit, which lowers your property taxes.
-Lincoln Park Historic District is also known for its uniquely warm and friendly community, rich character, and delightfully glorious neighborhood peacocks.
-It also offers easy access to the Metrolink and the 10, 57, and 60 freeways, the Claremont Colleges, Cal Poly Pomona, and an array of local dining, shopping, and entertainment options.
+This spacious property showcases many exceptional features.
+Upon entering, you’re welcomed by an inviting living room highlighted by gorgeous built-in cabinetry, crown molding, timeless vintage lighting, and a decorative fireplace that anchors the space with warmth and character.
+Just beyond is the formal dining room featuring original hardwood floors, followed by a magnificent upgraded kitchen, a spacious breakfast area, and an oversized butler’s pantry—ideal for added storage, convenience, or use as a hobby room.
+The home offers three generously sized bedrooms, a cozy sunroom with brick flooring, and a comfortable den.
+Both the sunroom and den enjoy open views of the stunning backyard pool complete with a waterfall and exercise swim feature.
+Upstairs, an expansive loft provides incredible flexibility—perfect as a game room, theater, home office, or additional living space.
+Additional highlights include an indoor laundry room, two bathrooms with classic deco-style tile, central heating and air conditioning, ceiling fans, recessed lighting throughout, and a whole-house fan.
+Recent upgrades include a roof replacement (2018), newer water heater (2019), updated copper and PEX plumbing (2024), new pool equipment (2024), new garage door (2025), and new laminate wood flooring in the den, loft, and staircase.
+Outdoor living is equally impressive, featuring a relaxing pool and jacuzzi, a backyard shed suitable as a playhouse, greenhouse, or additional storage, and a deep detached garage with a rear workspace offering excellent potential for an ADU conversion (buyer to verify with the city).
+A gated driveway adds both privacy and charm.
+This property truly offers the perfect blend of beauty and function—ideal for entertaining, relaxing in your own private retreat, or creating a productive work-from-home environment.
+Ideally situated on a prime street within the historic district and just moments from Lincoln Park, the home may be eligible for the Mills Act tax credit, which can significantly reduce property taxes.
+The Lincoln Park Historic District is celebrated for its warm, welcoming community, rich architectural character, and delightful neighborhood peacocks.
+Conveniently located near the Metrolink, the 10, 57, and 60 freeways, the Claremont Colleges, Cal Poly Pomona, and a variety of dining, shopping, and entertainment destinations.

 No exterior & parking available.